bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:37 AM CT, April 09</p>
+<p class="updated_time"> Latest data: 09:40 AM CT, April 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 79°, which is 8° **warmer** than yesterday.
-Tomorrow is expected to be 15° *colder* than today.
+Tomorrow is expected to be 14° *colder* than today.

 Currently:

-- 63°
+- 67°
 - Partly Cloudy
-- 59% humidity
+- 58% humidity
-- 12 mph wind
+- 15 mph wind
-- 39% cloud cover
+- 38% cloud cover
 - 42 AQI 🟩
+- 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>